-- 1. Create a preset for the multi-sample pack.
-Let's call it MyBank. - 2.
+Create a preset for the multi-sample pack.
+Let's call it MyBank.

 Record the files into the new MyBank preset.
-Delete any extra files that are not needed. - 3.
-Assign root notes to each of the files if you want to ensure bitbox maps the files to the correct note.
+Delete any extra files that are

+Assign root notes to each of the files if you want to ensure bitbox mk2 maps the files to the correct note.
 For example, if you recorded a sample for C3 and you want that sample to be used when you play C3 and pitched shifted for notes on either side of it, then set the root note parameter for that WAV file to C3.
 Do this for each of the pitched samples that you recorded.
 This means you will have to load each WAV into a pad individually in order to set the root note.
-Be sure to save the WAV file after you set the root note so the setting will be saved into the file. - 4.
+Be sure to save the WAV file after you set the root note so the setting

 Open the Preset where you want to use the multi-sample pack.
-Let's call it MySong. - 5.
+Let's call it

 Create a new sample pad and use "Load All" to load the multi-sample preset's folder into the sample.
-For our example, that would mean using "Load All" for the folder \presets\MyBank into the multi-sample pad.
+For our example, that would mean using "Load All" for

-6. Pack up the target preset (MySong in our example) to copy the multi-sample files into a sub-folder under the target preset's folder.
-In this case, you would end up with the following folder:
+- 6. Pack up the target preset (MySong in our example) to copy the multi-sample files into a sub-folder under the target preset's folder.
+In this case, you would end up with the following folder: \Presets\MySong\MyBank - Now you are free to delete or move the original MyBank preset if desired, or 7. leave it there for future re-use.

-\Presets\MySong\MyBank

-7. Now you are free to delete or move the original MyBank preset if desired, or leave it there for future re-use.